 - Keep the bat angle closed throughout the stroke.
 Don’t try to change the angle of the bat during the shot.
 Some players start with a neutral bat angle and try to close it after the backswing as they strike the ball.
 This is not a good technique.

-I hope that’s given you all the key coaching points you need for the forehand drive.
-I have spent the last few years coaching hundreds of children the forehand drive in group sessions and individually and it is usually the ones that are best at listening that make the biggest improvements.
+I have spent the last few years coaching thousands of children the forehand drive in group sessions and individually, and it is usually the ones that are best at listening that make the biggest improvements.
 There’s a lot to take in!

 Try to add one point at a time to your technique to combat any brain overload.
 Once you have made an improvement there, add another pointer.
 There’s no rush and learning in this way will increase your ability to remember the key tips.